vertigis/vertigis-web-samples/samples/arcade-editor/README.md

 # Arcade Editor

-This sample demonstrates how to create a basic VertiGIS Studio Web layout component with an associated model.
-To learn more about creating components using the SDK, see our documentation in the [Developer Center](https://developers.vertigisstudio.com/docs/web/sdk-components-overview/).
+This sample demonstrates the integration of a [web component](https://developers.arcgis.com/javascript/latest/components/) based ArcGIS Maps SDK for JavaScript widget.
+The [Arcade Editor component](https://developers.arcgis.com/javascript/latest/references/coding-components/?path=/docs/component-reference-arcade-editor--docs) is initialized with a custom profile, and data is provided via an Identify operation.